Octolasion lacteum: Habitat

 Mostly all O. lacteum live under soil in moist environments mainly.
 They are commonly found inside mould and muddy soil.
 They can be found in a broader range of environmental conditions unlike other worm species.
-They can be found in acidic soil with a pH of 4.7 as well as less organic soils with a organic matter of 7.3%.
+They can be found in acidic soil with a pH of 4.7 as well as less organic soils with an organic matter of 7.3%.
 In some cases, they can also be found in an organic matter of between 4.3% and 5.5%.
 Also, they are found to compete with plants for resources.
 As they are known to eat a lot, plants suck up the nutrients available for them limiting the growth of the worms.
 In order for them to survive, the environment needs to be plant free in a moist muddy environment.
 They are also found to be able to survive in areas of high radiation exposure.
 Unlike other species of worms, O. lacteum lives deep under the soil feeding on soil nutrients rather than leaf litter.